Poncke Princen: Attitudes to Princen in the Netherlands

-Though branded a traitor, Princen was never completely cut off from his original homeland.
-The death sentence passed on him absentia was no longer in force, but he was officially considered to be banned from entering the country, having forfeited not only his Dutch citizenship but even the right to visit.
+Though branded a traitor, Princen was not completely cut off from the Netherlands.
+The death sentence passed on him in absentia was no longer in force, but he was considered to be banned from entering the Netherlands, having forfeited his Dutch citizenship and the right to visit.
 By one account, he did briefly and unobtrusively visit the Netherlands in the 1970s, while in Europe on a human rights mission.
-By other accounts, he met with family members just across the German border, and on a later date a TV crew took footage of him standing over the border itself, one foot daringly extended on to Dutch soil.
+By other accounts, he met with family members just across the German border, and on a later date a TV crew took footage of him standing over the border itself, one foot extended on to Dutch soil.

 Throughout the years Princen maintained correspondence with his younger brother Kees, as well as with his mother, who in the 1940s had tried to intercede for him with the Dutch military authorities – a correspondence eventually deposited, together with many of his other papers, at the Amsterdam-based International Institute of Social History (IISH).

-As mentioned, he was a valued reporter for various Dutch communications media.
-Moreover, some Dutch ministers are reported to have tacitly asked him for information on the East Timor situation, on which he had detailed information not available elsewhere.
+He was a valued reporter for various Dutch communications media.
+Some Dutch politicians are reported to have tacitly asked him for information on the East Timor situation, on which he had detailed information not available elsewhere.

 Interest and controversy over "The Poncke Princen Affair" were re-ignited in the Netherlands by the 1989 publication of Princen's autobiographical book Poncke Princen: Een kwestie van kiezen ("Poncke Princen, a Matter of Choice"), which had been narrated to Joyce van Fenema.

 Dutch left-wing activists defended Princen strongly, and asserted that his continuing rejection was an indication of the country's refusing to come to terms with its dark colonial heritage.

 It was the associations of Dutch veterans who had fought in the Indies who remained to the last the most intransigent in their hatred of "Princen The Traitor", undiminished by the passage of half a century.
 They voiced a vociferous protest whenever the possibility of his visiting the Netherlands was mooted.

-Like the American Vietnam War veterans in a later generation, the Dutch veterans felt neglected.
-They felt their sacrifice was ignored and forgotten by the country for which they had fought – and they felt any rehabilitation of Princen to be the ultimate insult.
-Princen himself expressed understanding for the veterans' anger; however, he stated that he considered being granted a visa to be an admission by the Netherlands of having been in the wrong in 1945–49.